cjshearer/modern-hugo-resume/README.md

 - └── hugo.toml
 ```

-### 6. Rename your Hugo Module and Import Theme
+### 6. Rename your Hugo module and import the theme

-Rename your module, remove the `noVendor` and `replacements` configs, then import the theme from GitHub with `hugo mod get -u github.com/cjshearer/modern-hugo-resume`.
+Rename your module, remove the `noVendor` and `replacements` configs, then import the theme from GitHub with `hugo mod get -u github.com/cjshearer/modern-hugo-resume`:

 ```diff
 // go.mod (originally from `exampleSite/go.mod`)